berkanuslu/pixijs-tasks/README.md

 2. Create a tool that will allow mixed text and images in an easy way (for example displaying text with emoticons or prices with money icon).
 It should come up every 2 seconds a random text with images in random configuration (image + text + image, image + image + image, image + image + text, text + image + text etc) and a random font size.

-3. Particles - make a demo that shows an awesome fire effect.
-Please keep number of images low (max 10 sprites on screen at once).
-Feel free to use existing libraries how you would use them in a real project.
+3. Particles - make a demo that shows worms spreading effect.

 ## Used Technologies
-- PixiJS 4.8.3
+- PixiJS 8.10.1
 - NPM
 - ES6 and Babel Compiler
 - Webpack